 The Loveland High Plains Arts Council

-The Loveland High Plains Arts Council, a private non-profit organization, was established in 1984 for the purpose of promoting sculptural arts for the cultural and economic benefit of the entire community.
+The Loveland High Plains Arts Council (LHPAC), a private non-profit organization, was established in 1984 for the purpose of promoting sculptural arts for the cultural and economic benefit of the entire community.
 The organization is managed by a volunteer Board of Directors and is supported by hundreds of extraordinary community volunteers.
-The main focus of LHPAC continues to be the organization and sponsorship of the annual Sculpture in the Park show.
+The main focus of LHPAC continues to be the organization and sponsorship of the annual Sculpture in the Park show and sale.

 Loveland has been described as "a sweetheart city which has a love affair with the arts".
 Art seems to be part of the city's heritage and over the years, the Loveland High Plains Arts Council has been the major source of energy behind the evolution of the visual arts, particularly sculpture, in Loveland.

 In 1984, a group of five Loveland sculptors, George Lundeen, Dan Ostermiller, George Walbye, Fritz White, and Hollis Williford, together with representatives of the City of Loveland, the Chamber of Commerce and a few interested citizens fostered the idea of a sculpture show in Benson Park.
 They envisioned the outdoor exhibition and sale as a unique environment for sculptors from across the country to showcase their work as well as a way to generate funding for a sculpture garden.
 The City of Loveland designated Benson Park as the site for the sculpture garden and in 1985, it became a reality.